SELab-2/OSOC-4/info/user_manual/user_manual.md

 **partner**: the partner ordering the project.
 This consists of two more fields.
 In the database we do not store these two fields seperatily \
 **partner: name**: the name of the partner \
 **partner: about**: additional information about the partner \
-**users**: a list of user id's, these are the users which are assigned to this project \
 **required_skills**: a list of requiredSkills, this consists of two fields \
 **requiredSKills: skill_id**: the id of the skill that is needed \
-**requiredSKills: amount**: the amount of students, with this skill, that are required for this project. \
+**requiredSKills: amount**: the amount of students, with this skill, that are required for this project.

+_attributes defining a relationship:_ \
+**users**: a list of user id's, these are the users which are assigned to this project \
 **edition**: the id of the edition this project belongs to

 #### 4.1.3.
 Edition
 An edition of Open Summer Of Code

 Now follows an in depth description of the attributes of an edition.

+_attributes:_ \
 **id**: the id of the edition, only used internally and unique for each edition \
 **year**: the year in which the edition took place, this is unique for each edition \
 **name**: the name of the edition. (like "OSOC 2022 edition") \
 **Description**: the description of the edition. (like startdate and enddate, or brief overview of the partners, ...) \
 **form_id**: the id of the tally form for this year's edition.
 Notice that multiple years can use the same tally form

+_attributes defining a relationship:_ \
+**user_ids**: a list of id's from the users that belong to this edition

 #### 4.1.4.
 Skill